yasminaElg/hackaton_project/README.md

 ## PiouPiou training

-This repo is used in the first week project for new Shippr interns. sett `docs/guide.md`
+This repo is used in the first week project for new Shippr interns.
+See `docs/guide.md`

 ## Setup
 - Clone this repo